Aphlatonn/Aphlatonn/README.md

 Welcome to my GitHub profile!
 Here's a little about me:

-- 🔭 I’m currently working on expanding my skills in JavaScript, Go, Rust, and Zig.
+- 🔭 I’m currently working on expanding my skills in JavaScript, Lua, Go, Rust, and Zig.
 - 🌱 I’m constantly learning and exploring new technologies, with a keen interest in Linux, PostgreSQL, and building large-scale applications.
 - 👀 I'm passionate about leveraging technology to create impactful solutions and contribute to the advancement of humanity.
 - 💞️ I’m open to collaborating on projects that push boundaries and challenge the status quo.